daniestevez/gr-satellites/README.md

 they can be used in an embedded or remote computer.
 The decoders are designed to run in real time and print the telemetry packets to the terminal as they are received.
-Optionally, the telemetry packets can be uploaded in real time to the [PE0SAT telemetry server](http://tlm.pe0sat.nl/) or any other telemetry server that implements the SiDS (Simple Downlink Sharing Convention) protocol.
+Optionally, the telemetry packets can be uploaded in real time to the [SatNOGS database](http://db.satnogs.org/) or any other telemetry server that implements the SiDS (Simple Downlink Sharing Convention) protocol.

 It is also possible to use the decoder with a recording (audio WAV or IQ file),